smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/claude-code-getting-started-guide.rst

    smarter get llm_clients

 This lists every llm_client assigned to your account.
-Note the name of a llm_client configured with the Anthropic provider.
+Note the name of an llm_client configured with the Anthropic provider.

 Step 5: Chat from the Terminal